Enable multi-cluster Gateways

 --project PROJECT_ID

-2. Grant the required Identity and Access Management (IAM) permissions required for MCS:
+2. Grant Identity and Access Management (IAM) permissions required by the MCS controller:

 gcloud projects add-iam-policy-binding PROJECT_ID \